 Dare to Conquer isn’t going to be your bag if:

 You probably won’t find much use out of DTC if you don’t have a lot of time to invest in a course.
 There is little point shelling out for a course if it is just going to sit there.

 Now the thing that you want to know the most.
 How much?

-The Dare to Conquer current enrollment price is $997 for a lifetime membership.
+The Dare to Conquer current enrollment price is $99 a month.
 That’s as much as a single course cost on most sites and even less than other courses.
 When you enrol you will have access to both Dare to Conquer and Billionaire Blogging Club as all the information from BBC gets rolled over.

 There are no current payment options available.
 However, if you buy any of the courses then decide to upgrade to the full membership, the cost of the course gets taken off the membership price.
 For example, if you buy the Hero Branding course at $199 you will pay $798 for the full membership.